frePPLe/frepple/doc/command-reference.rst

 Restore a database backup
 -------------------------

-This command is available on the command line only:
+This command is available on the command line only.

+However, the scenario management command provides a comparable functionality whereby a user can restore a backup in a specific scenario database.

 ::